-From our increasingly digitally-caffeinated world
+From a digitally-caffeinated world

 What better time than the end of the year, and 2020 at that, to take a much need break from the digital world?
 I’m trying to spend less time online for the rest of the year; to pause, pay full attention to the tiny humans in my life, and actually read the articles I’ve been bookmarking for years *gasp!*

 Below are five things I thought were worth sharing this week: